seanbrindley17/milestone-project-3-mk2/README.md

 * I used [this StackOverflow post](https://stackoverflow.com/questions/15591620/how-to-retrieve-session-data-with-flask) to help with retrieving my user session cookie data to use in my add_new_entry() function.

+* I used [this StackOverflow post](https://stackoverflow.com/a/54239464) for help with changing the colour of the Materialize selected options in my input fields.

 * I used [this post on AdvancedCustomFields.com](https://support.advancedcustomfields.com/forums/topic/datepicker-disable-selecting-future-dates/#post-60753) to make it so that a user couldn't pick a date in the future in my date picker.

 #### Materialize.com